kiriltaran/kiriltaran/README.md

 ### Interested in:
 - JS/TS
 - Functional programming(Haskell or any other ML language) and math
-- Fixing bad smelling code, even my own
+- Fixing bad smelling code, mostly my own
 - Not artificial but emotional intelligence

 ### Contacts